 Nances have not been studied widely or extensively.
 Hence, not much is known about how these fruits may interact with medications or specific health conditions.
 You can consult your doctor if you are worried about including nances in your diet.
 In case you are allergic to acerola cherries, you may want to steer clear of nances (as the two belong to the same Malpighia plant family).

 The benefits of nance fruit are numerous.
 It can promote gut health, reduce the risk of cardiovascular diseases, and help in countering lead toxicity.
 It also promotes skin health and reduces the risk of cancer.
+Thus, the fruit’s impact on the overall immune system is significant.
 Nance fruit can be eaten raw or included in fruit salads or smoothies.
 Although the consumption of nance fruit is generally safe, this fruit may trigger allergic reactions in individuals allergic to acerola cherries as they both belong to the same plant family.
 Hence, caution is advised.
 Try the recipe mentioned above with nance fruit to include it in your diet.

 Frequently Asked Questions